-Move to a different spot in the house to change their diaper, and they will be so busy looking around at their new surroundings they will forget to wiggle while you are changing their diaper.
+Move to a different spot in the house to change their diaper, and they will be so busy looking around at their new surroundings that they will forget to wiggle while you are changing their diaper.

-A portable changing pad is a great idea to stop your spreading any mess over your carpet or clean floor!
+A portable changing pad is a great idea to stop spreading any mess over your carpet or clean floor!

 3. Make it fun